tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 # Week-2
-These notes prepared during week-2 of ML Zoomcamp.
+These notes were prepared during week-2 of ML Zoomcamp.

 # 1 Car price prediction project
 - Develop a model to help user predict car price.